Here’s How To Tell if You Need Wide Shoes

 Wide Shoes For All Foot Types

-If you find yourself wondering, “Do I need wide shoes?” rest easy knowing we designed shoes like the KURU ATOM and KURU QUANTUM 2 with you in mind.
+If you find yourself wondering, “Do I have a wide foot?” rest easy knowing we designed shoes like FLEX Via and QUANTUM 2 with you in mind.
+Both wide styles feature our patented heel-hugging technology for ultimate relief.

-Whether you have a foot condition, were born with wide feet or developed them over time, all-day foot comfort is possible with KURU Footwear.
+Whether you have a foot condition, were born with wide feet, or developed them over time, all-day foot comfort is possible with KURU.

 Sourcing